Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

-**The LifeUp 1.90.2 update will add a series of "events", but these events can to be received by automated tools or external applications.**
+**The LifeUp 1.90.2 update will add a series of "events", but these events can be received by automated tools or external applications.**

 Can be used to achieve: